 At this property, you can enjoy a car-free holiday in your own piece of the Lake District.
 The private estate boasts woodland, craggy outcrops and vast lawns with space to sit back with a coffee in the morning sun.
 Nature-lovers will enjoy spotting the abundance of wildlife that can be found on the estate, the famous Herdwick sheep being a regular visitor.
 From the doorstep, it is possible to take a gentle stroll down to the shoreline of Coniston Water via a footpath just over the road.
 Or for a fell top view, Beacon Fell and Beacon Tarn are both accessible from the garden.

 Public transport makes it possible to visit Coniston without needing to start the car.
 From there you can take a trip on the Steam Yacht Gondola around the lake, enjoy a refreshment stop in one of its many cafes, restaurants and pubs, or visit the Ruskin Museum or Brantwood to discover some of the area's past.
 A little further on, Hawkshead's traffic-free village centre offers a delightful place to stroll, or a visit to Hilltop lets you explore the life and works of the famous children's author Beatrix Potter.
-South of Ripplings is The Red Lion Inn and The Farmers Arms, two traditional pubs ideal for sampling a local ale or some home-cooked food.
+South of the property you'll find two traditional pubs ideal for sampling a local ale or some home-cooked food.
 Other enjoyable days out include the lively market town of Ulverston, a steam train ride at the Haverthwaite and Lakeside Railway, a paddle and play at the Fell Foot Park on the shores of Windermere and a stroll along the promenade at the Georgian seaside resort of Grange-over-Sands.